githubckgoh1439/mxw-testnets/localnet/README.md

 Open browser and enter http://localhost:36657/<br/><br/>
 ** This means that new node already running and try to synch with current Full node !!!

-# Future Enhancements

-* An installation script will be included, which installs all that is required to start the whole process.
-* Implementation using Dockerfile for this local network deployment.